ashleynguci/smart-bank-chatbot/README.md

 A conversational AI assistant tailored for smart banking operations built during a weekend Hackathon.

 ## Getting Started
 Follow these steps to set up and run the application:

 ### Prerequisites
 Ensure you have the following installed:
-- Python 3.8 or higher
+- Python 3.8 to 3.13
 - `pip` (Python package manager)
 - [Node.js 18.18](https://nodejs.org/en) or later.
 Consider using `nvm` to switch between `Node.js` versions easily.
-- **Docker** (For building and deploying the backend API)
+- **Docker** (For building and deploying container images)
-- **Google Cloud SDK** (For deploying to Google Cloud)
+- **Google Cloud SDK** (For deploying to Google Cloud - you don't need to install this to get the project running if you're not planning on deploying)

-Also, ensure you have access to your Google Cloud project.
+Also, if you're deploying, ensure you have access to your Google Cloud project.

 ### API Keys 🔑
 Get your Gemini API key from: [Google AI Studio](https://aistudio.google.com/app/apikey)
-Get your Tavily API key from: [Tavily dashboard](https://app.tavily.com/home)
+Get your Tavily API key from: [Tavily dashboard](https://app.tavily.com/home) (Currently not used yet, so not required)

 ### Environment Variables
 API keys and URLs are stored as private environment variables both due to their personal nature and differences in development/production environments.